-In addition to completing a full fishery assessment using the standard MarinTrust fishery assessment template, the assessment team shall ensure the following issues are documented:
+In addition to completing a full fishery assessment using the standard MarinTrust fishery assessment template, the Assessor team shall ensure the following issues are documented:

 - 1. General background information on the history of the fishery, especially including data on landings, vessel numbers and type, gear and any details on harvest controls; - 2.
 General information on the species in the fishery, and where possible their life history strategies within the geographical location of the fishery, and any history of stock population structures in those locations; - 3.
 Current principal management authority governance, including policy objectives and/or relevant regulations; - 4.
 Recent (less than 10 years) fishery landings and the general economic situation of the fishery; - 5.
 Overview of the fishery including an organisation identified with responsibility for the fishery, detail on fishery management practices, scientific assessment of the stocks, and a clear definition of the unit of assessment being proposed; - 6.
 Other relevant fisheries in the vicinity not subject to assessment but that may interact with the fishery being assessed; - 7.
 External factors (any social, economic or environmental issues) that may affect the fishery and its management; - 8.
-A list of key stakeholders in the fishery and their special interests, where relevant; and - 9.
+A list of key stakeholders in the fishery and their special interests, where relevant; and

 If relevant, information for any subsequent product Chain of Custody recognition.

-The IP assessment report shall include the following:
+The assessment report shall be completed using the MarinTrust fishery assessment template and shall include the following:

 - 1. An overview of the fishery management framework with an organisational plan of the principal management organisations, their roles and responsibilities; - 2.
 A review of the availability of data in the various categories to be included; - 3.
-A determination of the overall scope of the full assessment; - 4.
+A determination of the overall scope of the full assessment (i.e. Unit of Assessment); - 4.
 A description of potential obstacles or problems that may be barriers to approval within an agreed reasonable period of time; - 5.
-Identification of organisations and entities that will be important for engagement in the event of a full assessment.
+Identification of organisations and entities that will be important for engagement in the event of

-Desktop review and analysis of information
+2.4 Desktop review and analysis of information

-Desktop review and analysis of fishery and fishery-related information form a major component of the IP assessment.
+Desktop review and analysis of fishery and fishery-related information form a major component of the assessment.